 Dark Ring On Neck Thyroid

-Hello, I have a dark ring around my neck.
+Hello, i have a dark ring around my neck.
 I am wondering what would be the cause of it?
-Recently in the past three years I have put on some weight, it started at the back of my neck first an now its formed a ring.
-I am wondering if its diabetes?
-Also I sw
+Recently in the past three years i have put on some weight, it started at the back of my neck first a now its formed a ring.
+I am wondering if its diabetes? also, i sw

 My 6 year old has the dark ring all the way around his neck he is over 80 pounds he does go outside and play and run around what could this be?